NKK Switches in Robotics & Automation: AMRs, Teach Pendants, Cobots and Humanoids

 Limited panel space and shallow behind panel clearance made integration challenging, so the Ø 25mm actuator and short behind panel depth fit cleanly alongside the touch screen HMI.

-Technical drawing labeled “Typical Switch Dimensions” showing side and rear views of a DPST emergency stop switch with a 25.0 mm cap, including M16 P1 threaded bushing, anti-rotation tab, terminal layout, and dimensional callouts in millimeters and inches.
+Technical drawing labeled “Typical Switch Dimensions” showing side and rear views of a DPST emergency stop button (E-Stop switch) with a Ø 25mm cap, including M16 P1 threaded bushing, anti-rotation tab, terminal layout, and dimensional callouts in millimeters and inches.

 The switch is supplied with a custom pre-assembled, ready to install wire harness, and the DPST configuration provides redundant stop circuits for vehicle stop authority and system monitoring.